nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 If one exists, try it out and you can jump straight into running nf-core pipelines 😎

-If you see any issues with it, or it's not working for you - contact the person who originally made it 📞.
+If you see any issues with it, or it's not working for you - 📞 contact the person who originally made it.

 If no profile already exists, continue with this walkthrough 🚶🏿‍♀!